Car scrappage schemes

 MG scrappage scheme

-MG have dubbed their scheme ‘swappage’.
-It guarantees a £1,500 minimum part-exchange on any petrol or diesel vehicle.
+MG did have a scrappage scheme – or ‘swappage’ scheme – which guaranteed a £1,500 minimum part-exchange on any petrol or diesel vehicle.

 Mazda scrappage schemes